Alcoholism Rehab Center in Idaho

 - Poor coordination

-- Being secretive about alcohol use and its severity
+- Being secretive about alcohol use

 - Being in denial about a drinking problem